1. If you add a beaten egg slowly to your batter mix it prevents the batter from becoming too stiff.

 5. If you weigh four whole eggs in their shells, then whatever the weight is, that’s how much each flour, sugar, and butter you should add.
 This will ensure a delicious cake every time.

 6. If you’re making soft meringue for a pie topping, say, for our Classic Lemon Meringue Pie, add a teaspoon of cornflour to your sugar.
 It’ll aid in absorbing any extra water the sugar will attract.

 7. To make sure the essence you use adds flavour to the whole cake, mix it into the egg before adding the egg to the mixture.

 8. Eggs will stay fresher longer if you store them pointed end down.

-9. If you forgot to get your eggs out for baking then just pop them into a bowl and cover with hot water.
-Take them out after a couple of minutes and use for baking as normal.
+9. If you forgot to take your eggs out for baking, then just pop them into a bowl and cover them with hot water.
+Take them out after a couple of minutes and use them for baking as normal.

 11. When you’re making sponge cakes, beat the eggs together in a jug and add to the butter and sugar mixture gradually, whisking well between additions.
 If the mixture looks like it’s going to curdle, add a spoonful of the weighed flour and beat again until smooth.